Linaro/lava/doc/v2/dispatcher-design.rst

 * The UUID is not sequential or predictable, so finding this one, the next one or the previous one requires a database lookup for each.
 The new dispatcher model will not have a persistent database connection.
-* The UUID is not available to the dispatcher whilst running the job, so cannot be cross-referenced to logs inside the job.
+* The UUID is not available to the dispatcher while running the job, so cannot be cross-referenced to logs inside the job.
 * The UUID makes the final URL of individual test results overly long, unmemorable and complex, especially as the test run is also given